Director of Physical Therapist Assistant

 Introduction

-The Associate of Science in Physical Therapist Assistant (AS PTA) degree option prepares students to carry out customized rehabilitative care plans tailored to their patients’ individual needs.
-The program offers two tracks: an on-campus, 24-month (6 semesters), traditional track for first-time college students or those who want to take courses at a slower pace; and an online, 16-month (4 semesters) transfer track for individuals who have an associates degree or higher or have earned at least 35 credit hours from an accredited college or university.
-The transfer track has asynchronous, online delivery with four (4) on-campus skills weekends per semester.
+The Associate of Science in Physical Therapist Assistant (AS PTA) degree program prepares students to carry out customized rehabilitative care plans tailored to their patients’ individual needs.
+The program offers two options: an on-campus, 24-month (6 semesters) traditional track for first-time college students or those who want to take courses at a slower pace; and a hybrid, 16-month (4 semesters) transfer track for individuals who have an associates degree or higher or have earned at least 35 credit hours from an accredited college or university.

-Successful completion of this PTA program option leads to an Associate of Science degree, making students eligible to sit for the National Physical Therapy Examination (NPTE), to obtain a PTA license.
-After graduating with an Associates degree in PTA degree, students may advance their degree with the Dual Associate and Bachelor of Science in PTA program option to further enhance their skills in the profession and open doors to career advancement.
+Successful completion of the PTA program leads to an Associate of Science degree, making students eligible to sit for the National Physical Therapy Examination (NPTE) to obtain a PTA license.

 The PTA traditional track degree requirements are listed below.